The next week went by in a blur as Rhin-Lotharingie began to mobilize for war.

 With the reins back in his hands, Pascal's turquoise gaze was still examining Kaede as he began his reply:

 "I was hoping she could act as my courier should the opportunity arise.
 The telepathic link grounded in our familiar bond would allow me to communicate with anyone directly through her.
-It is exceedingly useful given how normal Telepathy spells cannot function in a battlefield full of clashing ether and Farspeak spells require concentration to maintain.
+It is exceedingly useful given how normal Telepathy spells cannot function in a battlefield full of clashing mana and Farspeak spells require concentration to maintain.
 It would be a good reason for her to come with me."

 "I thought mages often brought their familiars along?"
 Kaede puzzled.